At Riversimple we have a mission:

 Everything we do – the design of the car, the structure of the business, the people we work with – is in pursuit of this goal.
 A “Whole System Design” approach ensures that every step we take, every investment we make, gets us closer to our end goal.

 The key factor in creating a sustainable vehicle is creating an efficient vehicle.
 The Rasa is one of the most efficient vehicles on the planet, at 60mph it uses less than 10kW of power, 13.5bhp or 3 kitchen kettles.
-Requiring this little power means that the Rasa uses less than a third of the hydrogen used by other fuel cell vehicles to travel the same distance.
+Requiring this little power means that the Rasa uses fraction of the hydrogen used by other fuel cell vehicles to travel the same distance.

 The Rasa is among the most aerodynamic cars of today; it has a drag coefficient of just 0.248, compared to in comparison a Porsche 911’s drag coefficient of 0.31.